saiedhk/WhirlpoolHashEngine/readme.txt

 Project Description

-This Github project present a Verilog implementation of a single round (the main datapath) of the WHIRLPOOL hash function.
+This project present a Verilog implementation of a single round (the main datapath) of the WHIRLPOOL hash function.
 It contains the following hierarchy of Verilog module.

 WHIRLPOOL_WCIPHER_ROUND